Children's Chapel, St James' Church, Sydney: Concept

 The concept behind the murals, as explained by Ethel Anderson, was "to bring the story of Bethlehem into surroundings perfectly familiar to the mind of the Australian child, and to give these familiar surroundings a beauty strange enough to awaken wonder in a child's mind, so that through this wonder might come a suggestion that beyond the world they know there is another world; to show the spiritual by means of the material."
 A painted study by Anderson for the mural is held in the State Library of New South Wales.

 Artistically, the aim was to give the impression of an illuminated manuscript citing specifically the Book of Kells and the Très Riches Heures du Duc de Berry as influences.
 Anderson wrote: "That is why we have used so much gold, and why we are allowing a slight archaic touch to show in the drawing and in our choice and arrangement of colour."
-The artists referred to photographs to help with their depictions of children, yachts and the harbour.
+The artists referred to photographs to help with their depictions of children, yachts and the Sydney Harbour Bridge.
 One of these sources was the work of well-known photographer Harold Cazneaux.

 The use of over three thousand leaves of gold leaf in the artistic scheme produced a shimmering effect that was reported at the time.
 The Home magazine of February 1930 commented that "at every change of light, bright facets from it dart from one wall to the other touching to brightness haloes, wings, spires, spars or the decks and riggings of ships, all made of gold.
 When the chapel is full of children, their clothes are mirrored in it."